We’ve given you 50 simple ways to save money.

 44. Shop for Christmas after Christmas.

-Shopping for the holidays is a fun event that many of us look forward to, but the truth is almost every item (clothes, toys, groceries, even gadgets) are much cheaper right after the holidays.
-So do your shopping on December 26th!
+Shopping for the holidays is a fun event that many of us look forward to, but the truth is almost every item (clothes, toys, groceries, even gadgets) is much cheaper right after the holidays.
+So do your shopping on December 26th and save money!

 45. If you don’t have a car yet, choose the fuel-efficient kind when buying.